DarussalamTech/aims_prj/wp-content/plugins/wp-survey-and-quiz-tool/readme.txt

 1. Make sure you have the latest version of the plugin
 1. Deactivate plugin
 1. Activate plugin
-1. In the WPSQT menu click Maintenance
+1. In the Aims Assesment Tool menu click Maintenance
 1. Select the Upgrade tab
 1. Click the Upgrade button
 1. Repeat all previous steps once more